 2. Pick one person to manage the calendar

 Once you create your calendar, you need to appoint someone to manage and oversee it.
 Without someone taking responsibility for it, it becomes easy to fall behind on content, fail to follow the content creation process, or make other mistakes.

 You can do this yourself if you’d like.
 However, you can also hand it off to someone on the marketing team.
-AT Nifty we have a designated team member who manages our companies content calendar, social media and facebook comment moderation to ensure our customers and followers have a next level experience for everyway they choose to engage with our brand.
+At Nifty, we have a designated team member who manages our company’s social media content calendar, and Facebook comment moderation to ensure our customers and followers have a next-level experience in every way they choose to engage with our brand.

 Regardless, make sure to have a backup calendar manager in case your main calendar manager is out sick or on vacation.

 Additionally, consider utilizing a robust social media management tool to streamline your online presence and engagement.

 3. Track content status throughout the content creation process